 Click on each area to find out more.

-The Greater South East Energy Hub is a collaboration of eleven Local Enterprise Partnerships (LEPs), working together to increase the number, scale and quality of local energy projects being delivered across the greater south east region of England.
+The Greater South East Energy Hub is a collaboration of eleven Local Enterprise Partnerships (LEPs).
+These LEPs are working together to increase the number, scale and quality of local energy projects being delivered across the greater south east region of England.

-Local Authorities and LEPs have a vital role to play in coordinating, facilitating and delivering the transformation of our energy system.
-The Energy Hub will work with partners to support local energy projects through the development stages to investment readiness.
+Local authorities and LEPs have a vital role to play in coordinating, facilitating and delivering the transformation of our energy system.
+The Energy Hub will work with these partners to support local energy projects, from the development stage to investment readiness.

-Local energy refers to all energy projects that are led by local organisations, they are located where the people who use the power live and work.
-All aspects of collective action to reduce, purchase, manage and generate energy are included in ‘local energy’.
+Local energy refers to energy projects that are led by local organisations and located where the people who use the power live and work.
+This incorporates all collective action to purchase, manage and generate energy, and to use it more efficiently.
 Local energy supports growth in the local economy and provides job opportunities and social benefit.
 It provides power to homes, businesses and public buildings, and offers income-generating opportunities to all kinds of organisations.

-Many of the actions needed to transform our energy system will be made locally by residents, communities, businesses and the public sector.
-Local action is important to deliver emissions reductions and local energy enables economies and communities to grow while limiting their impact on climate change.
+Local action is needed to transform our current energy system and reduce carbon emissions.
+Such action will be carried out by residents, communities, businesses and the public sector.
+Local energy enables economies and communities to grow while limiting their impact on climate change.

-Local Enterprise Partnerships (LEPs) are a business-led partnerships between local authorities and local private sector businesses, they are overseen by the Department for Business, Energy and Industrial Strategy (BEIS).
-LEPs work to identify local priorities and undertake activities to improve local infrastructure, drive local economic growth, job creation and the development of workforce skills.
+Local Enterprise Partnerships (LEPs) are business-led partnerships between local authorities and local private-sector businesses.
+These partnerships are overseen by the Department for Business, Energy and Industrial Strategy (BEIS).
+LEPs work to identify priorities and undertake activities in their locality, to improve infrastructure, and drive economic growth, job creation and the development of workforce skills.

-In 2017 BEIS funded all Local Enterprise Partnerships to develop local energy strategies – there are six strategies covering the greater south east region.
-These strategies provide the evidence that identifies which local energy projects the Energy Hub should support to bring most benefit to the region.
+In 2017 BEIS funded all Local Enterprise Partnerships to develop local energy strategies.
+There are six energy strategies that cover the greater south east region.
+These strategies provide the evidence to identify which local energy projects the Energy Hub should support that will bring most benefit to the region.